 Where to stay during the trip?

-There are many shelter options for travellers in the Niagara region!
+There are many shelter options for travelers in the Niagara region!

 There are also a few campgrounds and cottages available, including KOA Campground, Campark Resorts, and Stay N Play Cottage Lodge.
 For more accommodation options, view the Niagara Falls Tourism list here.